DataFinch/jiraflux/README.md

 ### influx

-Contiains info necessary for connecting to InfluxDB.
+Contains info necessary for connecting to InfluxDB.
 Currently JiraFlux supports only one Influx database.
 This may be changed in the future.

 ```js